Villa Tugendhat: Post-war restoration and opening to the public

+After the war, on 26 October 1945, the Tugendhat family filed a request to preserve their Czechoslovak citizenship and an application for the restitution of real estate was filed in 1947.
+However, all property of the Tugendhats remained seized.
+The villa became property of the city and the factory became part of the Mosilana National Enterprise.

-In the post-war years, the building was partially repaired and used for various purposes (for example as a children's physiotherapy centre) for several decades after World War II.
+In the post-war years, the building was partially repaired and used for various purposes (for example, as a children's physiotherapy centre) for several decades after World War II.

-Greta Tugendhat returned to the villa in 1967 with Dirk Lohan a senior architect from Mies's Chicago studio (and his grandson) and explained the original design to him, and a group of Czech architects set out to repair it.
+Greta Tugendhat returned to the villa in 1967 with Dirk Lohan, a senior architect from Mies's Chicago studio (and his grandson), and explained the original design to him, and a group of Czech architects set out to repair it.
 It was inscribed on the National List of Cultural Heritage in 1969 and restored after 1980.
 On 26 August 1992, Václav Klaus and Vladimír Mečiar, the political leaders of Czechoslovakia, met there to sign the document that divided the country into the Czech Republic and Slovak Republic.
 Since 1994 the villa has been open to the public as a museum administered by the city of Brno.

 In 1993 the Villa Tugendhat Fund and Friends of Tugendhat were formed to preserve the villa.
 In 1995 Brno received a $15,000 grant to pay for preliminary research from the Samuel H. Kress European Preservation Program, part of the World Monuments Fund.
 The International Music and Art Foundation, based in Liechtenstein, pledged $100,000, because a trustee, Nicholas Thaw, was also a trustee of the World Monuments Fund.
 The Robert Wilson Foundation matched the $100,000.

-In 2007 the Tugendhats' heirs applied for the restitution of the villa, citing a law covering works of art confiscated during the Holocaust.
+In 2007 Daniela Hammer-Tugendhat applied for the restitution of the villa, citing a law covering works of art confiscated during the Holocaust.
 The reason for this application appears to have been their frustration over the failure of the municipality of Brno to carry out vital restoration work due to the deterioration of the concrete used in construction.
 Entire sections of the interior were missing.
 Later, parts of the original wood panelling were found at Masaryk University, a building used by the Gestapo as their Brno headquarters.

 Reconstruction and restoration started in February 2010 with estimated costs of 150 million CZK (approximately EUR 5,769,000; US$7,895,000).
 This reconstruction finished in February 2012 and the villa was reopened to the public in March.
 To celebrate the villa's restoration, the Royal Institute of British Architects launched 'Villa Tugendhat in Context', an exhibition in London giving a visual history and a record of the recent renovation through the testimony of three generations of photographers.

 Near Villa Tugendhat is Greta's family home, the Art Nouveau Löw-Beer Villa (now a branch of the Museum of the Brno Region), which will present an exhibition The World of the Brno Bourgeoisie around the Löw-Beers and Tugendhat.